lgillard/capitrain-openvisualtraceroute/README.md

 All you need is downloading the source code and running it from your favorite IDE.
 !
 Be carefull to launch the API and check the api.url property is correct in src/org/leo/traceroute/resources/static.properties before starting the Java application

+# Jpcap.dll

+Sometimes, the application fires an error "Jpcap.dll : Can't find depend library".
+In that case, you need to download this library : https://www.winpcap.org/install/default.htm?fbclid=IwAR3cRmih4UXFYxj-Lv-pVHmfE-L56Fc64iHcL2JpTZDrSlU5rYYxzNvBrq8 (as said in that thread https://sourceforge.net/p/openvisualtrace/discussion/1799339/thread/3a28b649/)

 # Description

 At the beggining, the application gets the shared IP saved in the capitrain-api (cf org.leo.traceroute.Main.java).